Number of Jobs

 |This Job is Ranked in|

-|Best Technology Jobs||#9|
+|Best Technology Jobs||#6|

 |The 100 Best Jobs||#18|

-The Bureau of Labor Statistics projects 19.4 percent employment growth for civil engineers between 2010 and 2020.
-During that time period, about 51,100 jobs will need to be filled.
-The promising outlook for civil engineering led this profession to claim the No. 26 spot on the 2013 list of Best Jobs.
+The Bureau of Labor Statistics projects 19.7 percent employment growth for civil engineers between 2012 and 2022.
+During that time period, about 53,700 jobs will need to be filled.
+The promising outlook for civil engineering led this profession to claim the No. 18 spot on the 2014 list of Best Jobs.

-Before deciding which civil engineering discipline to pursue – environmental, structural, or geotechnical engineering, for example – take different courses to see what interests you, suggests Herrmann.
-If possible, complete an internship while you’re in school to get some practical experience.
-"If you're fortunate to get an internship, you can watch people working in a particular discipline and try it out.
-See how much you enjoy it, because you really should be enjoying what you're doing," he says.
+Before deciding which civil engineering discipline to pursue – environmental, structural or geotechnical engineering, for example – take different courses to see what interests you, suggests Herrmann.
+If possible, complete an internship while you’re in school to get practical experience.
+"If you're fortunate to get an internship, you can watch people working in a particular discipline and try it out," he says.
+"See how much you enjoy it because you really should be enjoying what you're doing."
 Developing solid communications skills – both written and oral – is also important.
-"You could design the best bridge in the world, but if you can't communicate the details to other engineers, the public, or officials, what good is it?"
+"You could design the best bridge in the world," says Herrmann, a bridge engineer himself, "but if you can't communicate the details to other engineers, the public or officials, what good is it?"

-|Upward Mobility||Above Average|
+|Upward Mobility||good Above Average|

-Last updated by Katy Marquardt.
+Last updated by Harriet Edleson.